jmsdnns/blag/content/about/index.md

 I intend to keep this URL for the rest of my life.
 It's my name, without the vowels, dot com.

 It's kinda weird to think about what it means to have some website be an actual permanent home.
 If I ever stop paying for it, maybe it just disappears.
-Or do I get setup some kind of trust just in case someone stumbles upon my dot com?
+Or should I setup some kind of trust, just in case someone stumbles upon my dot com years after I pass?
 I don't have answers to these questions, but perhaps you'll find it easy to remember you can always find my at my name, without the vowels, dot com.

 _It's my name without the vowels_.<br>
 _It's my name without the vowels_.<br>